How to create digital walking maps

 Turn your best walks into inspiring content

-Councils, visitor centres and community organisations have noticed our digital maps are a great way to spread the word about local walking tracks and green spaces.
+Councils, visitor centres and community organisations are using our digital maps to spread the word about local walking tracks and green spaces.

-Our VicHealth-supported free resource allows organisations and community groups to celebrate and share great walks in a visually appealing and share-friendly online format, to inspire recreation, activation of green spaces, connection with nature and walking tourism.
+Our VicHealth-supported free resource allows organisations to celebrate and share great walks in a visually appealing and share-friendly online format, to inspire recreation, activation of green spaces, connection with nature and walking tourism.